Sparerow1/bible-study-assistant/README.md

     ```
 - `pdf_upload.py` - This script uploads PDF files to the Pinecone vector database.
     - This file uploads all the pdf files in the directory you have specified.
+    - You must specify the directory path and the index name in the script.

 ## Troubleshooting